siddu015/Camply/Camply.md

 **Campus Component Enhancements**

-- Button prompts in the campus-content section should open dedicated pages
+[//]: # (- Button prompts in the campus-content section should open dedicated pages)
-- These pages should display responses as clear, well-formatted markdown
+[//]: # (- These pages should display responses as clear, well-formatted markdown)
 - Create defined prompt files for each button with clear specifications including:
   - What the response should include
   - Whether images are needed